 A Message from Mike: Don’t Let Statehouse Politicians Take Away Our Rights

 Mike Curtin has a message for Ohio: Don’t Let Statehouse Politicians Take Away Our Rights!
-Mike is strongly opposed to House Joint Resolution 1, a proposal designed to make ballot measures almost impossibly challenging, and he’s been busy making his views known in op-eds across the state.
+Mike is strongly opposed to Issue 1 and the August Special Election, designed to make ballot measures almost impossibly challenging.
+He has been busy making his views known in op-eds across the state.

 Curtin retired from The Dispatch Printing Company after a 38-year career.
 Following his retirement from The Dispatch, he served two terms (2013-2016) in the Ohio House of Representatives.
 Curtin also served on the Ohio Constitutional Modernization Commission and co-authored The Ohio Politics Almanac.